Other Local Running Events

 About: The Hermes Running Club began in the spring of 2014.
 The brainchild of Tipp XC parent Melissa Sinning, this youth running club focuses on kids ages 12 and under.
-The club meets once per week beginning in June and culminates with a mock cross country meet at Kyle Park.
-The club is free and sponsored by the Alliance Running, Tipp XC, and the Ohio River Road Runners Club.
+The club meets once weekly beginning in June and culminates with a mock cross-country meet at Kyle Park.
+The club is free and sponsored by Alliance Running, Tipp XC, and the Ohio River Road Runners Club.

 Website / Contact: Melissa Sinning, http://www.tippxc.com/hermes.html

 Please note that the Team Series uses club races but is not a club series.

 Established racing teams are set to compete in a series of 9 designed races this year.
 ORRRC sponsors all races.
 Events are from 1 mile to 10 miles long and are scheduled from February to November.

 All runners will be ‘age graded’ after each race and the results will be resorted to reflect the age grading.
 Age grading puts all race participants on a level playing field, regardless of age or gender.
 Age-graded scores let you compare your race times to those of different runners and the standard for age and gender.